Arabs in Aspic: History

 After the debut release, the group was joined by Stig Arve Jørgensen.
 He contributed background vocals and took over the Hammond organ after Krutvik switched to acoustic guitar and synthesiser.
-After the release of the album Far Out in Aradabia, the band's career ended for the time being.
+Following the release of the album Far Out in Aradabia, the band went on a hiatus.

 In 2006, Smeby, Eskil Nyhus and Jørgensen joined forces with new bassist Erik Paulsen to form Arabs in Aspic II.
-Several demos were recorded in the following years until the band recorded the album Strange Frame of Mind in the studio of TNT guitarist Ronni LeTekro in 2009.
-Mastered by Tommy Hansen at Jailhouse Studios in Denmark, the album received critical acclaim and before its release as an LP in 2012, the band decided to drop the II in the band's name and once again operate as Arabs in Aspic.
-As of 2019, long-time live and session percussionist Alessandro Elide became a permanent member of Arabs in Aspic.
+Several demos were recorded in the subsequent years, before the band recorded the album Strange Frame of Mind in the studio of TNT guitarist Ronni LeTekro, in 2009.
+The album was mastered by Tommy Hansen at Jailhouse Studios in Denmark and received critical acclaim upon its release, with the LP version appearing in 2012.
+Following the release, the band dropped the 'II' and continued under the name Arabs in Aspic.
+In 2019, long-time live and session percussionist Alessandro Elide became a permanent member of the band.